rejmank/blog/content/ai_devcon.md

 - [ ] Add static analysis to Berlioz
 - skill test = eval
 - [ ] think about evals for Berlioz

+## Code security reinvented
+- for second time in two talks I hear that the models are not the bottleneck
+- kind of copilot ad...